AndreiSva/continuity/README.md

 "a pretty cool life simulator"
 ![screenshot](screenshot.png)

-Continuity is a work in progress artificial life simulator I am developing as part of my high school capstone project.
-It simulates a group of creatures and demonstrates evolution through natural selection.
+Continuity is an artificial life simulator I am developing as part of my high school capstone project.
+It simulates a group of creatures and demonstrates neuroevolution through natural selection.

 ### Roadmap